awesome-pro/neon-website/content/docs/get-started-with-neon/signing-up.md

 ### Schema Migrations

 A more typical scenario for Schema Diff is when preparing for schema migrations.
-While Neon does not provide built-in schema migration tools, you can use ORMs like [Prisma](https://www.prisma.io/) or [Drizzle](https://drizzle.team/) to handle schema migrations efficiently.
-Read more about using Neon in your development workflow in [Connect Neon to your stack](/docs/get-started-with-neon/connect-neon).
+While Unique does not provide built-in schema migration tools, you can use ORMs like [Prisma](https://www.prisma.io/) or [Drizzle](https://drizzle.team/) to handle schema migrations efficiently.
+Read more about using Unique in your development workflow in [Connect Unique to your stack](/docs/get-started-with-neon/connect-neon).

 ## Step 8 - Reset your dev branch to main